-- The freedom to study how the program works, and change it so it does your computing as you wish (freedom 1).
+- The freedom to run the program as you wish, for any purpose (freedom 0). - The freedom to study how the program works, and change it so it does your computing as you wish (freedom 1).
 Access to the source code is a precondition for this. - The freedom to redistribute copies so you can help others (freedom 2). - The freedom to distribute copies of your modified versions to others (freedom 3).
 By doing this you can give the whole community a chance to benefit from your changes.
 Access to the source code is a precondition for this.

 The third pillar is based in the Open Data movement.
-As we are not aware of older initiatives, we place its initial step in CODATA, the Committee on Data for Sciences and Technology launched by the International Council of Scientific Unions (ICSU) in 1966 [4] (p.2):
+As we are not aware of older initiatives, we place its initial step in CODATA, the Committee on Data for Sciences and Technology launched by the International Council of Scientific Unions (ICSU) in 1966 (CODATA, 1971; p.
+2):